 I’m sure you guessed you’ll need beach clothes when you book your holidays to idyllic islands in the South Pacific.
 But don’t skip this part just yet: I have added some useful extra tips!

-Take polarized sunglasses with UV protection.
+Take polarised sunglasses with UV protection.
 The contrasts in the water will be even more impressive.
-Plus, you will be able to see animals better through the water as the polarized glasses remove glare.
-My sunglasses look like that* and I love seeing life through them!
+Plus, you will be able to see animals better through the water as the polarised glasses remove glare.

 The sun is very strong in New Caledonia so you have to travel with a hat that you can use in different activities.
 You will need to protect your head from the sun when you are on the beach but also while snorkelling and on a boat.
 Look for these features: